exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/7c69913f-1b07-4cdd-897e-68e031ce0c5c)

 After that copy + paste your Chat ID into the Telegram input field in the FTB notifications settings.
 Please now add our Telegram FTB BOT and send it any message to activate the chat.
-You find our FTB Telegram bot with its name @ftbtelegram_bot
+You find our FTB Telegram bot by @ftbtelegram_bot

 ![image](https://github.com/exec85/FTB/assets/58392827/a9e95814-3a2f-4f49-ba3a-c8bacd32b275)

 \
-**Discord:**
+**Discord**

 If you want to receive notifications via Discord regarding bought items, profits, captcha warning and so on, then enter your Discord User ID here.
 To find your Discord User ID you must activate the developer mode in Discord.
-Open the Discord settings by clicking the gear icon at the bottom left of your profile (see below).
+Open the Discord settings by clicking the gear icon at the bottom left of your profile:

 ![image](https://github.com/exec85/FTB/assets/58392827/22043857-f60d-4f14-a0db-daf2d03526b9)

 Here you will find the option "Advanced" on the left side.
-Click on it and activate the developer mode on the right side (see below).
+Click on it and activate the developer mode on the right side:

 ![image](https://github.com/exec85/FTB/assets/58392827/a0282423-4e7b-4b9e-8bb2-44ea97dfc6f1)

-Afterwards you can click on your name and then click on "Copy User ID" (see below).
+Afterwards you can click on your name and then click on "Copy User ID":

 ![image](https://github.com/exec85/FTB/assets/58392827/5ae35a8a-1a4d-4ab1-86bc-82eeb0805a69)

 After that copy + paste your Discord User ID into the Discord input field in the FTB notifications settings.
-Please now start a chat with our "FTB BOT" on Discord to receive all notifications.
+Please now start a chat with our "FTB BOT" on Discord to receive all notifications:

 ![image](https://github.com/exec85/FTB/assets/58392827/e2198232-ff65-4f3d-b175-2f54cb4cfa0a)